Tired of miles of black text on a white page? Or of trying to awkwardly squeeze images in between tons of words? Or of documents always being...ugly?

 I decided to offer this class after seeing dozens of friends who were well-versed in Illustrator and Photoshop, but had rarely if ever touched InDesign before.
 I find with learning any new tools that the first 10% is 90% of the work - so to this end, this class will be a rapid, hands-on, practical (but fun!) introduction to the software.
 I'll also include general design pointers helpful for single-page and multi-page print media, and will tailor the class based on a pre-class survey to gauge everyone's existing experience.
 Hope to see you there!

-I'm a designer with a couple generations of journalism in my blood and a soft spot for editing and page layouts since I was Editor-in-Chief of my high school newspaper in North Carolina.
-Since then, I've been laying out, editing, and designing pages and documents for nearly a decade in a variety of roles and positions.
-I currently serve as Research Director at Gray Area Foundation for the Arts, a local art and technology nonprofit, where I design and produce print and web media on a regular basis.
+I'm a designer focused on how information and design can serve as empowerment tools.
+I spent several years designing maps and analyzing data at an urban planning firm and translating these into intuitive graphics.
+Since then, I've been laying out, editing, and designing pages, documents, and graphics for nearly a decade in a variety of roles and positions.
+I co-founded Occupy Design, a global project to build a visual language for the Occupy movement centered around economic and social justice infographics and universal iconography.
+I currently serve as Research Director at Gray Area Foundation for the Arts, a local art and technology nonprofit, where I design and produce print and web media on a regular basis and manage creative technology projects.